 Synchronize Server Clocks

 Check the date and time on the system and make sure it is accurate and that the time zone is set correctly.
-If installing on two servers check that the time on the application server and database server match.
+Check that the time on the application server and database server match.
 Remember that the servers may be in a different time zone than users.
-The server time zone should be the same as the time zone used by the majority of users, instead of the physical location of the server.
 Blackboard Learn uses the server date and time to control the availability of time-sensitive materials.
 It is important that users have a clear expectation of when materials will be available and when assignments are due.

 Blackboard Learn requires ports to communicate.
-Following are the required ports and their default values.
+The list below details the required ports and their default values.
 Make sure to configure server security and any firewalls to allow communication on the required ports.
-The port values must be the same for each application server.
+All application servers must use the same port settings.

 - Web server port (default value: 80): This port handles communication between users and the server.

-- Collaboration server HTTP port (default value: 8011): This port handles HTTP communication for the collaboration server.
+- collaboration server HTTP port (default value: 8011): This port handles HTTP communication for the collaboration server.
 HTTP is a backup if TCP communication fails.

 Do not use a firewall to redirect ports.
 The internal port configured on the server must match the external port on the external firewall.